-More views means more money.
-ASMR, in particular, has the potential to rake in more profit than other YouTube sub-genres because of higher audience retention rates and a greater likelihood of audiences revisiting videos multiple times.
+As we’ve established earlier, ASMR content on YouTube has access to very large audiences.
+But ASMR in particular has the potential to rake in more profit than other YouTube sub-genres because of higher audience retention rates and a greater likelihood of audiences revisiting videos multiple times.

 Gibi ASMR is a YouTuber that recently received the Million Play Button award.
 She had been a full-time student juggling two jobs until January 2017, when she quit her 8-hour daily job at a computer lab after she realised her YouTube income could support her living expenses.